 Our responsibility is to express opinions on these financial statements based on our audit.
-We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the minimum audit requirements and reporting guidelines for California Special Districts required by the Office of the State Controller.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America, the standards applicable to financial audit contained in Government Auditing Standards, issued by the Comptroller General of the United States, and the minimum audit requirements and reporting guidelines for California Special Districts required by the Office of the State Controller.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.

-Board of Supervisors County of San Bernardino County of San Bernardino Special District County Service Area No. 40 Elephant Mountain
+Board of Supervisors

+County of San Bernardino

+County of San Bernardino Special

+District County Service Area

+No. 40 - Elephant Mountain